franbvalero/franbvalero.github.io/projects.md

 layout: page
 ---

-In my <a href="https://github.com/franborjavalero/">GitHub</a> there are some projects related to Machine Learning and Natural Language Processing.
-Below are some projects linked to the corresponding repositories.
+I have some open source projects related to Machine Learning and Natural Language Processing.
+Below some of them are linked to the corresponding repositories.

 <ul class="nlp">
 	<li> <a href="https://github.com/franborjavalero/data-augmentation-for-text-classification/">Data augmentation for text classification</a> </li>